ASA Sailing School Course Descriptions

 (ASA 101, 103, 104, & 105 required)

 The student will learn to operate a sailing vessel 30-50 feet in length in coastal and inland waters, in any weather condition.
 You will learn to establish crew rotation for long passages, advanced sail shape and trim.
 This course includes more knowledge of weather, seamanship, engineering, safety, and solutions for emergency repairs.
 Foremost, you learn to sail a vessel safely by day and night.
 Our passage may be a Delmarva circumnavigation or a passage up and down the Chesapeake.
-The passage will be the sole decision of R&R Charters and Sai School based upon the number of students and the forecasted weather.
+The passage will be the sole decision of R&R Charters and Sail School based upon the number of students and the forecasted weather.
+Plan to assist with cooking and cleaning.
+You may be hot berthing.
+This course is taught on board our 2014 Beneteau Oceanis 41, At Last.

 The student will learn to locate internet data for the most up-to-date weather forecasts, to read and to interpret this information, and then, to compare it to on-board observations.
 Of prime concern will be the effects of the wind on wave formation, around land masses, and with approaching storms.
 The student will learn appropriate actions to take in order to minimize storm wind, which can improve the safety of the vessel and crew.